testsigmahq/testsigma-tutorials/src/pages/tutorials/getting-started/automate-ios-applications.md

 Refer to [this](https://testsigma.com/docs/reports/runs/overview/) tutorial to learn how to create test plans and run them.

-_This is a basic test that can be recorded by interacting with your app. also [ping us](https://discord.com/invite/5caWS7R6QX) for awesome support!_
+_This is a basic test that can be recorded by interacting with your app.
+Also, [ping us](https://discord.com/invite/5caWS7R6QX) for awesome support!_

 ---